 In the summer of 2018, I was selected as a 2018 Oculus LaunchPad Fellow.
 Oculus Launch Pad is a program designed to support promising VR content creators from diverse backgrounds.

-In the spring of 2018, I was a teaching assistant and VR cinematographer for the virtual reality class at the University of Illinois, where I expanded my portfolio of VR projects and assisted students in learning how to develop VR with Unity 3D.
+In the spring of 2018, I was a teaching assistant and VR cinematographer for the virtual reality class at the University of Illinois, where I assisted students in learning how to develop VR with Unity 3D.

 That semester, I also wrote and directed a VR empathy film about homelessness, which was developed with students in Computer Science 498 – Virtual Reality.
 The film, Friends Without Addresses VR, was submitted to the 2019 Sundance Film Festival as VR Short Film.

 Additionally for the virtual reality class, I supervised a team of students that developed a virtual reality meditation application using biofeedback.